pladee42/face-pairs-classification/README.md

-# Image Augmentation and Model Training Pipeline
+# Face Verification via Pair Matching

-This repository contains code to preprocess and augment image data, train machine learning models, and evaluate their performance.
-The pipeline includes data transformation, augmentation, hyperparameter tuning, PCA (Principal Component Analysis), and model stacking to achieve high accuracy.
+This repository implements a face verification system that classifies whether two images belong to the same person.
+The system uses data augmentation, Principal Component Analysis (PCA) for dimensionality reduction, and a stacking ensemble model of Support Vector Classifier (SVC), Multi-Layer Perceptron (MLP), and Gradient Boosting Classifier (GBC) to achieve high accuracy.

 ## Features

-- **Image Augmentation:** Apply multiple augmentation techniques (e.g., flips, brightness/contrast adjustments, blurs, and edge enhancements) to the dataset, improving model robustness.
+- **Face Verification:** Classifies whether two images represent the same person.
-- **PCA Optimization:** Perform PCA to reduce dimensionality and find the best number of components for the model.
+- **Data Augmentation:** Includes techniques like horizontal flips, brightness/contrast adjustments, sharpness, and Gaussian blur to improve generalization.
-- **Model Stacking:** Use a stacking classifier with `SVC`, `MLPClassifier`, and `GradientBoostingClassifier` to combine multiple models for better performance.
+- **PCA (Principal Component Analysis):** Reduces dimensionality of the input data for improved performance and efficiency.
-- **Hyperparameter Tuning:** Use `RandomizedSearchCV` to find optimal parameters for the models.
+- **Model Stacking:** Combines predictions from SVC, MLP, and GBC classifiers using a Logistic Regression meta-classifier.
-- **Cross-validation:** Apply cross-validation to evaluate the models and prevent overfitting.
+- **Cross-Validation & Hyperparameter Tuning:** Optimizes hyperparameters using `RandomizedSearchCV` with 5-fold cross-validation.
-- **Model Evaluation:** Evaluate the performance of a trained model on a separate test dataset (`eval1.joblib`).
+- **Model Evaluation:** Evaluates the trained model on a separate test dataset (`eval1.joblib`).

 ## Prerequisites